 Solid tyres are more than just not getting punctures, they’re about not having to check tyre pressures, making your bike ready to go with zero preparation.
 If you are a regular commuter preparation is no big deal, checking tyre pressures is as much a part of your routine as making your packed lunch, or packing dry underpants in case of severe rain.
 But when I want to jump on my bike to nip into town not having to check the tyres for either pressure or punctures is pretty cool.

 It seems a little foolish to claim to be able to make a solid-gold summary after just one ride, so sorry if you’ve just read through all of the above 2,500+ words and were expecting a definitive answer.
 I can only give you one man’s subjective opinion, which I guess all reviews are really, but here’s how I now view Tannus Musai tyres and how they fit into my cycling life (I’ll try and keep this brief, honestly):

 I never use my SingleSpeed for any journey longer than ten miles, partly because of the stupid 52/18 ratio I have, but also because if I’m going on a ‘leisure bimble’ I’d much rather use gears.
 So for all the journeys I make on the bike I have these tires fitted to I’m quite happy to put up with a slightly bumpier ride than I’m used to, I consider that a very small price to pay for not having to fix any punctures.
 To be fair I’ve had very few punctures with the Bontrager Hardcases I’ve been riding, but no punctures is a much more exciting prospect than ‘very few’ punctures.

-Every cyclist has to make compromises with their equipment in some way, even a rider with a limitless budget will forced to make a compromise at some point.
-The ride-comfort concession when using solid tyres is so miniscule it seems pretty much a no-brainer.
+Every cyclist has to make compromises with their equipment in some way, even a rider with a limitless budget will be forced to make a compromise at some point.
+The ride-comfort concession when using solid tyres is so minuscule it seems pretty much a no-brainer.